GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 When running ``geos`` in parallel, `global ids` can be used to refer to data across multiple ranks.
 The ``generateGlobalIds`` can generate `global ids` for the imported ``vtk`` mesh.

-.. command-output:: mesh-doctor -i random.vtu generateGlobalIds --help
+.. command-output:: mesh-doctor generateGlobalIds --help
    :shell:

 ``nonConformal``